Films Featuring Women Attorneys***

 A Different Kind of Christmas (TV Movie, 1996).
 Shelley Long is the attorney whose career is threatened by a wacky father who thinks he’s Santa Claus.
 Note that Nelle, one of the attorneys on Ally McBeal, has the same problem in the episode The Man With the Bag.

 The Disappearance of Vonnie (TVM 1994).
 Woman suspects her brother-in-law of killing her sister and hiding the body.
 Based on a true story.
-Female defense attorney.
+Female African American defense attorney, Ms. Orkin, played by Lorena Gale.
 Stars Ann Jillian as Connie, Joe Penny as Ron Rickman.
 The case made history; it was the first time in Wisconsin legal history that a defendant was convicted of murder before the victim’s body was found (to date Vonnie Rickman’s body has never been found).

 Disclosure (Warner Brothers, 1994).
 Three women attorneys in this film: Susan Sanders (married to the Michael Douglas character), Catherine Alvarez, and Stephanie Kaplan.